ocapn/ocapn/implementation-guide/Implementation Guide.md

 <desc:handoff-receive receiving-session  ; The ID of the receiver <-> exporter session
                       receiving-side     ; The public key of the receiver in the receiver <-> exporter session handoff-count      ; positive integer
-                      signed-give>       ; desc:sig-envolope containing a desc:handoff-give received from the gifter
+                      signed-give>       ; desc:sig-envelope containing a desc:handoff-give received from the gifter
 ```

 We can see the receiver adds some information, but most of it is provided already by the gifter and is included by including that signed certificate along with the `desc:handoff-receive` in the `signed-give` field.
 One piece of information that's included here is the `handoff-count`, each session has an inrecementing integer starting at zero which reflects how many handoff-receive's they've sent in the session.
 They also include an integer which reflects how many handoff receive's they've received (with them being the exporter) within the session.
 This is used to prevent replay attacks, the exporter must only provide the reference once to prevent replay attacks.
-The last thing to note here is this is also wrapped in a `desc:sig-envolope` with a signature, but this signature is created with the receiver's private key in the gifter <-> receiver session.
+The last thing to note here is this is also wrapped in a `desc:sig-envelope` with a signature, but this signature is created with the receiver's private key in the gifter <-> receiver session.
 Again, this might seem a bit strange for two reasons:

 1. Again, we're sending the `desc:handoff-receive` to the exporter but using a key from another session, the gifter <-> receiver session.
-2. Since these keys are per-session and generated anew on each new connection, the exporter normally would have now way to verify this signature.
+2. Since these keys are per-session and generated anew on each new connection, the exporter normally would have no way to verify this signature.
 The gifter, however, included the receiver's public key they used within the `handoff-give` (the `receiver-key` field) that they signed.
 The exporter is able to extract this key from the `desc:handoff-give` and use it to verify the signature on the `handoff-receive` (more on this later in the document).

 Alisha so far has added to her implementation support to initiate handoffs when she's the Gifter, but she currently hasn't implemented handoffs when she's the receiver, it's important to support all aspects of handoffs so she begins adding support for creating the `desc:handoff-receive` too.
 Alisha adds both counters for the `handoff-count` and then adds to her implementation of receiving both `op:deliver` and `op:deliver-only` to peform handoffs when a message arrives with a signed `handoff-give` within it.
 When this exists Alisha replaces the reference she gives to her local objects with a promise that her node will fulfill once it has performed her role in the handoff.
 Alisha then checks if her node has a session with the node specified in the `exporter-location` location on the `desc:handoff-give`, if so she just uses that when sending her `desc:handoff-receive`, otherwise she creates a connection and new session with that node.
 Alisha then adds code to generate the `handoff-receive`, making sure to remember to implement her `handoff-count` counter and signs it sending it to the exporter's bootstrap object:

 ```
-<op:deliver <desc:export 0> ['withdraw-gift <desc:sig-envolope <desc:handoff-receive ...> <signature....>> #f <desc:import-object 1>
+<op:deliver <desc:export 0> ['withdraw-gift <desc:sig-envelope <desc:handoff-receive ...> <signature....>> #f <desc:import-object 1>
 ```

 In this case we're using the `op:deliver` operation as if this succeeds the exporter's bootstrap object will reply with the reference left by the gifter (in Ben's case a reference to the robot gallery).